linuxaustralia/constitution_and_policies/constitution.md

 ### _AdmCus_: Custody of records and books

-_AdmCus-1_: Except as otherwise provided by this constitution, all records, books and other documents relating to the association must be kept in New South Wales:
+_AdmCus-1_: Except as otherwise provided by this constitution, all records, books and other documents relating to the association must be readily accessible in Australia, must be kept:

+* electronically, or
 * at the association’s main premises, in the custody of either of the following persons, as determined by the committee:
   - the public officer,
   - a member of the association, or